 Discussion

 In this study, we explored different meta-analysis methods to analyze the effect of protein synthesis inhibitors on fear conditioning.
 Beyond the results, this effort also leads to some insights on how to apply existing meta-analysis methods to discovery science, which presents challenges to data synthesis.

+Effect of protein synthesis inhibitors on consolidation, reconsolidation and extinction

 One particular focus was to investigate different ways to aggregate studies.
 Combining them by intervention session and by injection site showed a very robust effect for interventions in the three most studied sites (systemic injections, hippocampus and amygdala) on training and reconsolidation.
 This is unsurprising, as the requirement of protein synthesis for consolidation has been well accepted for decades115.
 More recently, protein synthesis inhibitors also became the paradigmatic intervention to demonstrate the existence of reconsolidation11,116.

 On the other hand, the effect of protein synthesis inhibition on fear extinction was not as robust.
 Findings on the role of protein synthesis in extinction, in fear conditioning and beyond117,118, were not consensual from the start112.
 Moreover, when compared to reconsolidation, much less evidence on the topic is available.
 Thus, our meta-analysis found a significant effect only for systemic interventions.
 That said, most null effects on extinction from amygdala interventions come from a single study90, whereas the hippocampus analysis is heavily influenced by a study which, although investigating extinction according to the authors, would be considered a reconsolidation experiment by most standards106.
+Our meta-analysis thus suggests that it would be worthwhile to conduct further investigations into the role of protein synthesis in extinction in both brain structures.

 Even though the training and reconsolidation data are robust on aggregate, there is great heterogeneity among individual experiments for virtually all meta-analyses performed.
 When articles were included as an additional level, most of this heterogeneity was observed between different experiments within studies, perhaps because behavioral neuroscience articles typically include experiments as tests of boundary conditions or negative controls.
 This presents a challenge for meta-analysis, as selection criteria will commonly lead to inclusion of many of these experiments, which are likely to bias effect size estimates downwards.

 Aggregating studies from all injection sites or from interventions in training and reactivation did not cause much of an increase in heterogeneity, perhaps because it was already large to start with.
 As the increased sample sizes obtained provided greater power for identifying moderators, we used this approach for our meta-regressions, in a decision that was not prespecified in the original protocol.

+Moderators and boundary conditions

 Some of the included moderators provide sanity checks of whether meta-regression captures consensual knowledge.
 It is widely accepted, for instance, that the effect of protein synthesis inhibitors is time-dependent, occurring when they are administered up to a few hours after learning110,119.
 Accordingly, in the training dataset, we found the time between training and drug administration to be a significant moderator in all models tested.